redis/ioredis/README.md

 redis.set('foo', new Buffer('bar'));
 ```

-And every command has a buffer method(by adding a suffix of "Buffer" to the command name)
+And every command has a method that returns a Buffer (by adding a suffix of "Buffer" to the command name).
-to reply a buffer instead of a utf8 string:
+To get a buffer instead of a utf8 string:

 ```javascript
 redis.getBuffer('foo', function (err, result) {